simrenbasra/simys-blog/_posts/2024-09-19-timeseries_part2.md

 ## Auto-ARIMA

-Typically, you can import ARIMA, SARIMA or SARIMAX from the statsmodel library in python and pass in the required paramters seen above.After instantiating the model, you fit it to your data and then generate forecasts.
+Typically, you can import ARIMA, SARIMA or SARIMAX from the statsmodel library in python and pass in the required parameters seen above.
+After instantiating the model, you fit it to your data and then generate forecasts.

 In my project, I used Auto-ARIMA to automate the selection of ARIMA model parameters.
 This was due to the challenges I had when manually identifying the best parameters for forecasting using the ACF and PACF plots.
 Stock data has complex patterns that are difficult to interpret, making the process of selecting the right order challenging.